bravesoft-inc/bs-logger-ios/README.md

 ---

-Next Specify `Up to Next Manager Version` and `1.0.0` for lowest verion to `Dependecy Rule` and click `Add Package` button at lower right of dialog.
+Next, Specify `Up to Next Manager Version` and `1.0.0` for the lowest version to `Dependency Rule` and click the `Add Package` button at the lower right of the dialog.

 ![Installation Image3](./Docs/images/install_3.png)

 ---

-To install library, keep choosing `BSLogger` and click `Add Package` button.
+To install the library, keep choosing `BSLogger` and click the `Add Package` button.

 ![Installation Image4](./Docs/images/install_4.png)

 ### <a name="private-setting"></a>Settings of Private Repository
-※Before open source,this shoud be deleted
+※Before open source, this section will be deleted

-There is the way of settings for adapting private repository's library into project at down below.
+There is a way of settings for adapting the private repository's library into the project down below.

 #### 1. SSH/Config File's Settings
-Postscript the information of down below at `~/.ssh/Config` file on macOS.
-In addtion to this, you need to write ssh Key's secretKey path which is registered by yourself at GitLab for IdentityFile's path.
+Postscript the information of down below in `~/.ssh/Config` file on macOS.
+In addition to this, you need to write ssh Key's secretKey path which is registered by yourself at GitLab for IdentityFile's path.

 ```
 Host gitlab.com.workteam